xiaojsoft/mbstack-nodejs/docs/usage.md

 ### Introduction

 This usage guide gives you provision of this package.
-It is highly recommended to read the example codes under [example/](https://github.com/TaikiAkita/mbstack-nodejs/tree/master/examples) directory along with this guide.
+It is highly recommended to read the example codes along with this guide.

 ### High Level Structure